mcychan/nQuantCpp/README.md

 Each algorithm has its own advantages.
 I share the source of color quantization to invite further discussion and improvements.
 Such source code are written in C++ to gain best performance.
 It is readable and convertible to <a href="https://github.com/mcychan/nQuant.cs">c#</a>, <a href="https://github.com/mcychan/nQuant.j2se">java</a>, or <a href="https://github.com/mcychan/PnnQuant.js">javascript</a>.
 Welcome for C++ experts for further improvement or provide color quantization algorithms better than the above algorithms.
-Please send email to miller.chan@gmail.com to report issues or give suggestions.
+Please use issues to track ideas, enhancements, tasks, or bugs for work on GitHub.